 Keeping a cat inevitably involve involves some expense.
-A US study calculated that keeping a cat for 14 years costs between 4,521 and 18,322 dollars.
+A US study (Petco) calculated that keeping a cat for 14 years costs between 4,521 and 18,322 dollars.
 A UK study estimated the costs to be between £9 278 and £13 090 over 14 years.

 These figures sound scary, but the biggest cost is food (10-20€/month) and litter (5-10€/month) for indoor cats, and keeping all pets involves expense.

 You also need to consider costs for regular veterinary care, routine, vaccinations, treatment for fleas and worms and treatment of your cat when it becomes ill or has an accident.
 You might consider taking insurance for this.

 One-off costs will be the possible cost for obtaining the kitten/cat, neutering your cat, having it microchipped and buying equipment for your cat (scratching post, etc).